X-ray (Radiography) - Bone

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.

-A bone x-ray makes images of any bone in the body, including the hand, wrist, arm, elbow, shoulder, foot, ankle, leg (shin), knee, thigh, hip, pelvis or spine.
+A bone x-ray makes images of any bone in the body, including the hand, wrist, arm, elbow, shoulder, spine, pelvis, hip, thigh, knee, leg (shin), ankle or foot.

 What are some common uses of the procedure?

 A bone x-ray is used to: